mimmospoto/ADM-HW1/README.md

 2. `stamps.py`:

-    > It contains all the PDFs that assess the successful exercise I did.
+    > It contains all the PDFs that assess the successful exercises I did.